awsdocs/aws-codecommit-user-guide/doc_source/how-to-review-pull-request.md

    + A unique, client\-generated idempotency token \(with the \-\-client\-request\-token option\)\.
    + The content of your reply \(with the \-\-content option\)\.

-    For example, to add the reply *"Good catch\.
-I'll remove them\."* to the comment with the system\-generated ID of *abcd1234EXAMPLEb5678efgh*:
+    For example, use this command to add the reply *"Good catch\.
+I'll remove them\."* to the comment with the system\-generated ID of *abcd1234EXAMPLEb5678efgh*\.

    ```
    aws codecommit post-comment-reply --in-reply-to abcd1234EXAMPLEb5678efgh --content "Good catch.
 I'll remove them." --client-request-token 123Example
    ```

-   If successful, this command produces output similar to the following:
+   If successful, this command produces output similar to the following\.

    ```
    {